 sewed up the fro

 ness, right?
 Almost there.
-I sewed the buttons back on where they lo
+I sewed the buttons back on where they looked good, and

 cut one of the sleeves into strips.
 Sewed the two strips together on the short side,